Sia: Career

 In the mid-1990s, Sia started a career as a singer in the local acid jazz band Crisp.
 Sia collaborated with the band and contributed vocals to their album Word and the Deal (1996) and EP Delirium (1997).

 In 1997 Crisp disbanded, and Sia released her debut studio album, OnlySee, on Flavoured Records, in Australia, on 23 December.
 The album sold about 1,200 copies.
 Unlike her later albums, OnlySee was marketed under her full name, "Sia Furler".
-It was produced by Jesse Flavell.
+It was produced, and the songs were mostly written, by Jesse Flavell, with Sia co-writing or writing six tracks.

 1997–2006: Zero 7, Healing Is Difficult and Colour the Small One

 After Crisp disbanded in 1997, Sia moved to London, where she performed as a background vocalist for British band Jamiroquai.
 She also provided vocals for English downtempo group Zero 7 on their first three studio albums and toured with the group.
 On Zero 7's 2001 album Simple Things, Sia contributed vocals to two tracks including the single "Destiny", which peaked at No. 30 on the UK Singles Chart.
 In 2004, she provided vocals for Zero 7 on "Somersault" and "Speed Dial No. 2" (from the album When It Falls).
 In 2006, Sia collaborated with Zero 7 for their third album, The Garden.

-In 2000, Sia signed a recording contract with Sony Music's sub-label Dance Pool and released her first single, "Taken for Granted", which peaked at No. 10 on the UK Singles Chart.
+In 2000, Sia signed a recording contract with Sony Music's sub-label DancePool and released a single, "Taken for Granted", which peaked at No. 10 on the UK Singles Chart.
 In 2001, she released her second solo album, Healing Is Difficult, which blends retro jazz and soul music and lyrically discusses Sia's dealing with the death of her first love affair.
 Displeased with the promotion of the album, Sia fired her manager, left Sony Music and signed with Go!
 Beat, a subsidiary of Universal Music Group (UMG).
 At the APRA Awards of 2002, Sia won the Breakthrough Songwriter category alongside Brisbane pop duo Aneiki's Jennifer Waite and Grant Wallis.

 In 2004, Sia released her third studio album, Colour the Small One.
 The album employs a mixture of acoustic instruments and electronic backing to her material.
 The album spawned four singles, including "Don't Bring Me Down" and "Breathe Me", the latter of which charted in the United Kingdom, Denmark and France.

 Dissatisfied with Colour the Small One's poor marketing and the album's struggle to connect with a mainstream audience, Sia relocated to New York City in 2005.
 During that time, "Breathe Me" appeared in the final scene of the U.S. HBO television series Six Feet Under, which helped increase Sia's fame in the United States.
 Consequently, Sia's manager, David Enthoven, set up a tour across the country to maintain her career.